huaminghuangtw/Evergreen-Notes/Permanent-Notes/relationships.md

 ---

-It's usually better to be nice than right.
+It’s usually better to be nice than right.

 ---